Kingxukai/linux/Documentation/core-api/cpu_hotplug.rst

   [CPUHP_ONLINE - 1]->startup()
   [CPUHP_ONLINE]

 Recursive failures cannot be handled sensibly.
-Look at the following example of a recursive fail due to a failed offline operation: ::
+Look at the woke following example of a recursive fail due to a failed offline operation: ::

   [CPUHP_ONLINE]